 So, here's the good news!
 If you're going to imbibe, there are certainly ways you can incorporate alcohol (in moderation) into your healthy eating plan.

 So gather around ye olde punch bowl as top nutritionists reveal their go-to booze tactics that help to keep weight gain at bay.
-Then, grab a low-calorie cocktail mixer and make sure you're not guilty of these 20 Weird Reasons Why You’re Gaining Weight Fast.
+Then, grab a low-calorie cocktail mixer and make sure you're not guilty of these weird reasons you're gaining weight so fast.

 Choose 'Ultra Brut' Champagne

 "Ultra Brut" in the champagne world is the same as "no added sugar" in the nutrition world.
 And that means fewer calories (and a lower chance of a pesky hangover the next day).
-What doesn’t count, however, is serving your Ultra Brut Champagne as a mimosa, which will cut your alcohol content in half, but fill it up with even more sugary liquids.
-And while you have breakfast cocktails on the mind, find out The 30 Best Breakfast Habits to Drop 5 Pounds!
+What doesn't count, however, is serving your Ultra Brut Champagne as a mimosa, which will cut your alcohol content in half, but fill it up with even more sugary liquids.
+And while you have breakfast cocktails on the mind, find out the best breakfast habits for weight loss!

 Take Water Breaks

 "Make sure you have at least one or two glasses of water for each drink—and that you never drink on an empty stomach," says Abbey Sharp, RD, of Abbey's Kitchen.
 And have a hearty meal before drinking, too.
-"Alcohol is absorbed through the stomach, so having food in your belly will help slow down the rate at which the alcohol is absorbed, taking a longer time to get drunk," adds Scritchfield.
-Try one of these Pre-Happy Hour Foods That Prevent Hangovers; it'll probably be the only thing you won't regret from your boozy night out.
+"Alcohol is absorbed through the stomach, so having food in your belly will help slow down the rate at which the alcohol is absorbed, taking a longer time to get drunk," adds Rebecca Scritchfield, RDN, and author of the book, Body Kindness.

 Use Low-Cal Mixers

 "The best mixers are ones that are lower in sugar and calories, such as seltzer, unsweetened iced tea, unsweetened coffee, or a touch of 100 percent juice," says Toby Amidor, MS, RD author of The Greek Yogurt Kitchen and owner of Toby Amidor Nutrition.
 For an epic cocktail, add fresh ingredients like herbs or cucumber slices, or muddle raspberries, suggests Amidor.
 You'll have a fancier-looking cocktail without the calories of those sugary fruit juices.
-(Plus, those pre-made cocktail mixers are one of the 20 Foods That Put You in a Bad Mood anyway!)
+Or, you can buy one of these premade low-calorie mixers.

 Get in A Barre Class After—or Before—the Bar